davetron5000/faas-is-a-what-now/markdown/contract.md

 What is the analog in our event-sourced, functions-as-a-service, serverless world?

-Since all activity is based on messages, the way we'd test this is to use these messages as our test input, and then to assure that the messages actually are produced in the way our code thinks.
+Since all activity is based on messages, and our functions are triggered based on messages, we'd use bonafide messages as test inputs.
+For functions that also *send* messages, we'd like to capture those messages to use as test data.

 In the previous section we broke our system by changing the format of the message the `renderPage` function received.